JunqiaoQiu/MicroSpec/README.md

 **MicroSpec** is a C++ library which for the first time, exposes fine-grained speculative parallelism to FSM computations.

 **MicroSpec** provides a uniform interface to various DFAs, and implements the original sequential as well as coarse-grained speculative parallel execution methods, and more importantly, the four fine-grained speculative parallelization methods and the data transformation.
-More details can be found in [1].
+More details can be found in our paper.

 ## Getting Started